Eva Longoria: Early life and education

-Eva Jacqueline Longoria was born in Corpus Christi, Texas on March 15, 1975, the youngest of the four daughters of her Mexican parents Ella Eva (Mireles) and Enrique Longoria Jr. One of her sisters had special needs.
-Longoria told Redbook in 2016: She was raised Roman Catholic.
+Longoria was born in Corpus Christi, Texas, on March 15, 1975, the youngest of the four daughters of her Tejano parents Ella Eva (née Mireles) and Enrique Longoria Jr. One of her sisters has special needs.
+Longoria told Redbook in 2016:

+She was raised Roman Catholic.
 She did not speak Spanish growing up, and did not learn the language until 2009.
-While in high school, she worked at a Wendy's restaurant part-time for three years to help earn money for her quinceañera.
+While in high school, she worked at a Wendy's restaurant part-time for three years, initially so she could raise funds for her quinceañera.
 Longoria previously told the press how her years in fast food as a teen shaped her work ethic, saying "I couldn't wait to get to work and make my own money."
 Longoria earned her Bachelor of Science degree in kinesiology at Texas A&M University-Kingsville.
 At that time (1998), she also won the title of Miss Corpus Christi USA.
 After completing college, she entered a talent contest that led her to Los Angeles; and shortly thereafter, was spotted and signed by a theatrical agent.
 While auditioning for roles, she worked as a headhunter for four years.
+Longoria has publicly credited Jennifer Lopez as being an inspiration to her early in her career.
+"Jennifer broke down so many doors so that we could walk through them," she told the magazine People.
+"And she kicked them down.
+They were not easy doors."
+She also described Tejana legend Selena as being "my idol, my inspiration" and "the reason I even dared to dream that a better life was possible."

-After three years at California State University, Northridge, she received her master's degree in Chicano Studies in May 2013.
+After three years at California State University, Northridge, she received her master's degree in Chicano studies in May 2013.
+"This place was probably the place I grew most in my life… I was exhausted the whole time I was here," she laughs.
+"I did night school.
+I would finish filming [Desperate Housewives] and come here 7 to 10 at night, and then, go home and do it all again.
+Be on set at 5:00 a.m.
+It fills my heart with my Mexican pride."
 Her thesis was "Success STEMS From Diversity: The Value of Latinas in STEM Careers".